sergeicu/scim_docker/docker/README.md

 - SCIM 1.5T

 Original SCIM relies on estimation of noise from the background of the image.
 Unfortunately, newer 3T scanner yields images with zeros in the background.
-Hence we have two options -
+Hence we have two options
-- 1. Assume certain average value of noise (scim:3T)
+- 1.Assume certain average value of noise (scim:3T)
 - 2.Set noise interactively (scim:3Ti)